-Survival or continued presence in product markets is the most widely used performance metric in the literature, and on this dimension, employee founded firms seem advantaged relative to academic and user founded firms..
+Survival is the most widely used performance metric in the literature.
+It appears that employee founded firms survive longer than academic and user founded firms (Fontana et al., 2013).
 There are multiple reasons for this: employee founded firms may commercialize products based on more established, less uncertain, technologies, and target existing, less uncertain market niches.
 They are also more likely to be able to appropriate value from their innovations through complementary assets and tight appropriability.
 The survival of employee founded firms is further bolstered by the fact that they are more likely to enter in the growth stages of the industry (Table 1), in which opportunities are munificent (Hannan and Freeman, 1989).

-However, a focus on product market commercialization and survival precludes examination of other modes of value capture, such as those in markets for technology, and markets for corporate control.
-Not surviving or competing in the focal product market should not be equated as failure.
+In addition, it is important to note that most survival analyses often do not take alternative outcomes, such as support roles in ecosystems, into account; hence, not surviving or competing in the focal product market should not be equated as failure.
 Indeed, Moeen and Agarwal (2013) show that many firms, particularly startups, who may be considered failures by this metric, captured significant value by occupying support roles in industry ecosystems through alliances and acquisitions.
 Allying with or being acquired by existing firms are particularly attractive strategies for academic and user founded firms, given their relative lack of complementary assets.
 Doing so allows these two types of firms to focus on their core competencies by exploiting their appropriable knowledge resources, and developing a strong brand name and reputation within their domain of expertise.